airalab/hardware/Altruist/ESP32C3/README.md

 * XH-5P : for SDS011 PM sensor
 * SH1.0-4PWT: UART for GPS
 * Screw Terminal Blocks : for AC connection

+> [!WARNING]
+> ## **Important**
+>
+> **The power supply circuit is not isolated, so it is forbidden to touch the device when connected to the AC power grid.
+It is also prohibited to connect the device via the Type-C port to a PC without a special isolating device to avoid damaging the PC and electrical shock.**
+> **Please study the [educational materials](https://resources.altium.com/p/isolated-vs-non-isolated-power-supplies-right-choice-without-fail) on the topic of power sources.**